 This project was not without its challenges, but we would not hesitate to take part again in order to experience what has truly been a culturally enriching and educationally diverse project.
 We have wholly appreciated the opportunity to create it our Storytelling Collective and we hope you may take something from it.

-Thank yous must be made to all our funders: The Exeter University Classics Department, Classics Society, Archaeology Society and Exetalks.
-Special thank yous are made to: The Giocherenda, Refugee Support Devon, Plinton Community College, Christopher Gill, the Pegasus Journal and our module supervisor Elena Isayev.
+We are grateful to all our funders: The Exeter University Classics Department, Classics Society, Archaeology Society, ExTalks, and The University of Exeter's Annual Fund.
+With especial thanks to: The Giocherenda, Refugee Support Devon, Plinton Community College, Christopher Gill, the Pegasus Journal and our module supervisor Elena Isayev.

 Enjoy the journey.